Main Page Sponsors Implementation Exhibits Demos/Images Poetry Credits Articles Web Links

 the Bagh-i-Fin, Keshan, Iran

-Irony indeed, because the Japanese American internees did in fact build
+Irony indeed, because the incarcerated Japanese Americans did in fact build

 gardens within Manzanar"s barbed wire fence - depictions of the sacred